 The new operator (ISOC++ 5.3.4) has Restricted Support.
-It is Supported for the instantiation of variable arrays and $SC\MODULE$ , but not supported for the instantiation of types derived from the sc\object type, other than SC\MODULE. new may appear in the constructor or constructor initializer list within SC\MODULE only and that use of new is Not Supported anywhere within the behavioral description, such as inside SC\METHOD, SC\THREAD, or SC\CTHREAD.
+It is Supported for the instantiation of variable arrays and SC\MODULE.
+It is Not Supported for the instantiation of types derived from the sc\object type, other than SC\MODULE.
+The new operator may appear in the constructor or constructor initializer list within SC\MODULE only and that use of new is Not Supported anywhere within the behavioral description, such as inside SC\METHOD, SC\THREAD, or SC\CTHREAD.
 When allocating an array of objects using new, the number of elements shall be statically determinable.